 Where to celebrate?

-The celebrations may differ from town-to-town, and visitors could also plan to take a trip to Puebla and enjoy a scrumptious carb dish at Rosewood Puebla, or head to Acapulco, and enjoy the live bands performing over some hot cocoa and traditional dishes.
+The celebrations may differ from town-to-town, and visitors could also plan to take a trip to Puebla and enjoy a scrumptious carb dish at Rosewood Puebla, or head to Acapulco, and enjoy the live bands performing over some hot cocoa and traditional Mexican dishes.

 Must Try Food(s)